Dr Andrew Hodges | Cultural Anthropology & Fantasy Fiction

 About Andrew

-Ethnography gives me the opportunity to combine my academic and fiction developmental editing knowledge and skills, and I run workshops on these topics at universities and writers' conferences across Europe.
+Ethnography gives me the opportunity to combine my academic and fiction developmental editing knowledge and skills, and I run workshops on these topics at universities and writers conferences across Europe, and online in the USA.

 Service(s)